Bawali Raj: Cultural contributions

 The Mondals also constructed the Rajbari Bawali, a grand two-storied mansion spread over three acres.
 This architectural masterpiece served as the family's residence and a center of cultural activities.
 It has been now turned into a grand hotel.
 The Rajbari is now a heritage site, showcasing the opulence and grandeur of the era.

+Historians suggest that the architectural style of Rani Rashmoni's Dakshineswar Kali Temple was inspired by the Navaratna style of Radhakanta temples of the Mondal family.